About the Lori Sheppard Memorial Fund

 - Must be a BC resident

 - Must meet criteria for legal blindness or have a medical condition that could result in progressive vision loss such as diabetes, multiple sclerosis, etc.

 - Must be 16 years of age or older.

-If you meet the criteria listed above, please fill out the application form: » Bursary Application Form.
+If you meet the criteria listed above, please contact the Blind Beginnings office to request the application form.

 Phone: 604-434-7243 or toll free 1-866-736-8620, or email email@example.com

 Deadline: Completed applications along with supporting documentation should be submitted no later than April 7, 2023.